Brie Larson: Advocacy

 In 2014, Larson teamed with Alia Penner to launch Women of Cinefamily, a monthly program to call attention to films directed by and starring women, for the nonprofit cinematheque Cinefamily, in which Larson served as an advisory board member.
 In the wake of sexual assault allegations against two of the company's male executives, she released a statement in support of the victims and calling for action to be taken against the men.
 Larson joined the Academy of Motion Picture Arts and Sciences in 2016, and was later among the finalists for the organization's board of governors.
 In 2017, she was one of several celebrities to raise funds for the Motion Picture & Television Fund, a charity that offers assistance to elderly members of the industry, and co-hosted an event for the Women in Film organization, during which she urged filmmakers to be vocal against Donald Trump's presidency.
 She took part in the Women's March on Washington and condemned Trump's policies on transgender rights.

 At the 2018 Women in Film Crystal + Lucy Awards, where she was honored, Larson bemoaned the lack of diversity among film reporters and called for better representation of minority voices in film criticism.
 She announced a twenty-percent quota for underrepresented journalists at the Sundance and Toronto International Film Festivals.
+Also in 2018, she became one of the first actors to incorporate an inclusion rider provision in her film and press junket contracts.
+In a 2019 interview, she remarked upon diversity among film critics and journalists, finding them to be "overwhelmingly white male", and supported diversity in the industry.
+This comment led to trolling and review bombing of the Captain Marvel page on Rotten Tomatoes.
 In 2019, she guest-edited an issue of Stylist magazine and used the platform to bring attention to diversity and social inclusion.
 At the Women in the World Annual Summit, she spoke out against the gender pay gap in Hollywood.
 Also in 2019, Variety honored Larson for her work with the Equal Justice Initiative.
 In 2020, she endorsed the "defund the police" movement.